-How to get there: Turtle Lake is located northwest of the Cathedral of Notre Dame, at the cross roads of Vo Van Tan and Pham Ngoc Thach
+- How to get there: Turtle Lake is located northwest of the Cathedral of Notre Dame, at the crossroads of Vo Van Tan and Pham Ngoc Thach

-18. Phu My Hung and Starlight Bridge
+12. Cafe at Phu My Hung and walk on the Starlight Bridge

-Address: Tôn Dật Tiên, Tân Phú, Hồ Chí Minh, Vietnam
+- Address: Tôn Dật Tiên, Tân Phú, Hồ Chí Minh, Vietnam

-Open hours: The entire Phu My Hung strip is nice to walk around after the sun goes down, but there’s also the major Crescent Mall shopping mall open from 10 am – 10 pm daily
+- Open hours: The entire Phu My Hung strip is nice to walk around after the sun goes down, but there’s also the major Crescent Mall shopping mall open from 10 am – 10 pm daily

-Entrance price: Free
+- Entrance price: Free

-How to get there: Taxi is the best way to get there since you must leave the main central part of the city
+- How to get there: Taxi is the best way to get there since you must leave the main central part of the city

-19. Water Puppet Show
+13. Water Puppet Show

 The art of Vietnamese water puppet performing (known in Vietnamese at múa rối nước) has been around since the 11th century, and most of the skits depict Vietnamese cultural scenes, countryside life, and folklore stories.

 - Address: 55B Nguyen Thi Minh Khai Street, Ben Thanh Ward, District 1, Ho Chi Minh City, Vietnam